rutwik777/LinearRegression_Explained/README.md

 X_train,X_test,y_train,y_test=train_test_split(X,y,test_size=0.3,random_state=101)
 ```
 ## 7. Train the model
-The mathematical concepts we saw above is implemented in single .fit() statement
+The mathematical concepts we saw above is implemented in single [.fit()](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) statement
 ```python
 from sklearn.linear_model import LinearRegression  #Importing the LinerRegression from sklearn lm=LinearRegression()                              #Create LinerRegression object so the manupulation later is easy lm.fit(X_train, y_train)                           #The fit happens here
 ```
 ## 8. Perform the predictions
-Prediction of the values for testing set and save it in the predictions variable. .coef_ module is used to get the coefficients(weights) that infuences the variable
+Prediction of the values for testing set and save it in the predictions variable.
+The .coef_ module is used to get the coefficients(weights) that infuences the values of features
 ```python
 predictions=lm.predict(X_test)
 lm.coef_
 ```
 ## 9. Model Metrics and Evaluations
+The metrics are very important to inspect the accuracy of the model.
+The metrics are MeanAbsoluteError, MeanSquaredError,
 ```python
 from sklearn import metrics
 print(metrics.mean_absolute_error(y_test, predictions))